highchair/highchairdesign-com/_posts/2012-07-20-do-i-need-a-native-app.md

 For most projects, a fluid web design that scales to the viewer’s screen size is enough.
 In fact, we only develop responsive sites, which should be ready for the devices that haven’t even been conceived yet.

 For those of you considering a tablet or mobile App to complement your website, there are some decisions to be made early on to help inform what kind of approach you need.
-Above all, the user experience should be suited to the device being used and the App needs to concentrate your core functionality to make it a joy to use – snappy downloads and interactions, swipe actions and form elements that feel “Native”, etc...[^9] Without that, you’ll end up with one more App in a sea of mediocre Apps, and no one wants that.
+Above all, the user experience should be suited to the device being used and the App needs to concentrate your core functionality to make it a joy to use – snappy downloads and interactions, swipe actions and form elements that feel “Native”, etc.[^9] Without that, you’ll end up with one more App in a sea of mediocre Apps, and no one wants that.

 [^9]: There are certain UI “tricks” that can help a web-based App feel more responsive than a 3g connection will allow.
 [Instagram lifted the curtain on some of their tricks, as detailed in this slide deck](https://speakerdeck.com/u/mikeyk/p/secrets-to-lightning-fast-mobile-design).
 Some of the more salient slides are explained at [fastcodesign.com](http://www.fastcodesign.com/1669788/the-3-white-lies-behind-instagrams-lightning-speed)

-*[HTML]:HyperText Markup Langauge
-*[HTTP]:HyperText Transfer Protocol

-*Originally published on ProjectEvolution.com*
+— _Originally published on ProjectEvolution.com, now defunct_